 This was the last straw for Matattyahu.
 He sparked the resistance movement by striking a Jew who was preparing to offer sacrifice to the Greek idols.
 His four sons carried the torch, leading a bold and brilliant guerrilla war against the Syrian Greeks.
 The war was finally won when their sister Yehudit, under guise of submitting herself to the wicked king, beheaded him with a swift swipe of a sword.

+Chanuka, which symbolizes our struggle against the Greeks and Hellenism, is now over.
+We look forward to Tu B'Shvat.
+Why?
+What's the connection between Chanuka and Tu B'Shvat?
 Tu B'Shvat is a time when we pray for good fruit, not only fruit of the tree but fruit of the womb.
-We learn that a Jewish family has the free choice to be like the Bilega clan or like the Hasmonean-Maccabee clan.
+We learn that the Jewish families of today will strive to be like the Hasmonean-Maccabee clan and not like the Bilega clan.
 Parental influence plays a big role in a child's life, and often determines whether the daughter will grow up to be a Miriam Bilega or a Yehudit Maccabee.
 But if we want good fruit, we as parents must first be good trees.
-Happy Tu B'Shvat!